St. Leo the Great

 Defending Against Attila the Hun

-Pope St. Leo not only fought against heresies within the church, he also showed remarkable courage upon the approach Attila the Hun in 452.
+Pope St. Leo not only fought against heresies within the church; he also showed remarkable courage upon approaching Attila the Hun in 452.
 Pope St. Leo met Attila outside of Rome to negotiate peace and avoid the sacking of Rome.
 While the details of that meeting are unknown, Pope St. Leo showed incredible courage to face one of the most fearsome figures of his time.

 The Legacy of Saint Leo the Great